jedwards94/kuroboros/README.md

 ## Metrics

-The operator starts collecting and exposing metrics of the threads that it's running.
-These metrics are exposed by default at port `8080` and collected every 5 seconds.
-Both of these configurations can be changed in the config file:
+The operator collects and exposes metrics about running threads.
+Metrics are exposed at port `8080` and collected every 5 seconds by default.
+You can configure these settings in your config file:

 ```toml
 [operator.metrics]